The short version

 Incidentally, I’ve had an increasingly prominent role as an ambassador for palaeontology, communicating this amazing science to the public through a variety of means (including public lectures, working with schools, societies etc.).
 Perhaps most importantly, communicating science at the biggest scale, I appear frequently on TV and Radio as an expert and presenter or co-host, including as the series advisor and expert co-presenter for ITV's/Amazon Prime's Dinosaur Britain – a two part series based largely on one of my books.

 Since January 2013, I have been affiliated with The University of Manchester as a Visiting Scientist (academic), which includes mentoring students as a specialist advisor.
 Despite initially holding off attending university, I completed an MPhil in palaeontology at The University of Manchester (an ‘MPhil’ is a Master of Philosophy degree, a postgraduate research degree that lies between an MSc and a PhD in the hierarchy of academic qualifications), which I obtained without having an undergraduate degree.
 Although rare, the opportunity to study was based on my previous contributions to palaeontology (i.e. my academic record of publications demonstrated that I was capable of completing an advanced degree).
 Following on from my MPhil, I completed my PhD at The University of Manchester.
+I am currently an Honorary Research Fellow at the UOM and an 1851 Research Fellow at the University of Bristol.

 The route I have taken in palaeontology has followed a more practical, hands-on approach, and has enabled me to work with some of the greatest minds in the field, along with some of the most extraordinary fossils in the world.
 As a result, I now have significantly more professional (research and practical) experience and have published more academic papers than would be expected of anybody my age.
 Although my specialism is ichthyosaurs, which has included the description of five new species (including naming one after my childhood hero, Mary Anning, Ichthyosaurus anningae), the identification of an ichthyosaur pregnant with octuplets, and the discovery of one of the largest animals that ever lived (giant ichthyosaurs from the UK), my research interests are broad.
 This has resulted in writing papers on other fossil groups, from describing a new species of dinosaur, to studying the epic death march of a Jurassic horseshoe crab and to studying sea scorpions.
 For my work and contributions to palaeontology and science communication, I have won various awards, including winning a gold medal (G. J. Mendel Award) for excellence in science communication at the Houses of Parliament, London.